pkautomation/synchronizer/README.md

 It is allowed(and recommended) to use external libraries implementing other well-known algorithms.
 For example, there is no point in implementing yet another function that calculates MD5 if you need it for the task – it is perfectly acceptable to use a third-party (or built-in) library.

+# My notes
+The solution is created in .NET7